 Travel Caveat Potential applicants should be aware that during the trip to South Korea, there is a considerable amount of walking that will be required.

-Fellows are required to pay a $300.00 deposit by April 17th, which will be refunded once a fellow has completed their requirements to the foundation.
-Fellows are also responsible for paying half of their total airfare (domestic and international) by May 15th.
+Fellows are required to pay a $300.00 deposit.
+Fellows are also responsible for paying half of their total airfare (domestic and international).